Egypt court rules post-Mursi state of emergency ended

 The government imposed emergency and nightly curfews on August 14, when security forces forcibly dispersed two Cairo sit-ins by Mursi supporters, touching off the worst domestic bloodshed in Egypt's modern history.

 The court ruled the state of emergency had ended at 4 p.m.
-(9 a.m.
-ET) on Tuesday, two days earlier than expected.
+(1400 GMT) on Tuesday, two days earlier than expected.
 The government said in a statement it was committed to implementing the court ruling and was awaiting a copy of the decision to execute it.

 It would mean an end to nightly curfews that have choked economic life, although security forces would not lift the curfew until formally told to do so by the government, a security official said.
 The curfew now stretches from 1 a.m. to 5 a.m., apart from Fridays, when it begins at 7 p.m.